 About Hurley International LLC

-Fleet-of-footwear NIKE, named for the Greek goddess of victory, is the world's #1 shoe and apparel company.
-NIKE designs, develops, and sells a variety of products and services to help in playing basketball and soccer (football), as well as in running, men's and women's training, and other action sports.
-Under its namesake brand, NIKE also markets sports-inspired products for children and various competitive and recreational activities, such as golf, tennis, and walking, and sportswear by Converse and Hurley.
-NIKE sells through more than 1,000-owned retail stores worldwide, an e-commerce site, and to thousands of retail accounts, independent distributors, and licensees.
+NIKE, named for the Greek goddess of victory, is the world's #1 shoe and apparel company.
+It designs, develops, and sells a variety of products to help in playing basketball and soccer (football), as well as in running, men's and women's training, and other action sports.
+Under its namesake brand, NIKE also markets sports-inspired products for children and various competitive and recreational activities; it also sells sportswear under the Converse and Hurley brands.
+The company, which generates some 60% of sales outside the US, sells through more than 1,100-owned retail stores worldwide and an e-commerce site, and to thousands of retail accounts, independent distributors, and licensees.

 Sales and Marketing

 NIKE markets its footwear and other products globally through diverse advertising and promotional programs and campaigns, including print, social media, online advertising, and endorsement contracts with celebrity athletes.
-Total advertising and promotion expenses were about $3.3 million, $3.2 million and $3.0 million for 2016, 2015, and 2014, respectively.
+Total advertising and promotion expenses were about $3.8 billion, $3.6 billion, and $3.3 billion for fiscal years 2019, 2018, and 2017, respectively.

 With revenue growth slowing and intense competition from top rival Adidas, among others, NIKE has embarked on a transformation.
-In 2017 the company cut about 2% of its workforce (about 1,400 workers), consolidated six operating segments into four, and sharpened its focus on 12 key global cities (including New York, London, Beijing, and Shanghai) which it thinks will power growth through 2020.
-In addition, NIKE's transformation strategy includes several buzzwords familiar to anyone following retail and consumer products companies (and plenty of other companies for that matter): digital, omnichannel, innovation.
+It cut about 2% of its workforce (about 1,400 workers), consolidated six operating segments into four, and sharpened its focus on 12 key global cities (including New York, London, Beijing, and Shanghai) which it thinks will power growth through 2020.
+In addition, NIKE's transformation includes the Triple Double Strategy with the goal of doubling the impact of innovation, the speed to market, and the direct connection to consumers.

 Mergers and Acquisitions